jezdez/textmate-missingdrawer/Readme.markdown

 A preferences UI for that setting is planned, meanwhile set any RGB color you prefer like above.

+## Changing the terminal application launched from the sidebar

 By default, the "open terminal window" button launches the Terminal application.
 To use iTerm, run

     $ defaults write com.macromates.TextMate TerminalLauncherAppName "iTerm"